 Expectations and Evaluation

-Fellows must maintain their primary board skills during the fellowship with a maximum of 48 clinical hours averaged over four weeks with an expectation to work three to six clinical shifts each month.
-Clinical shifts will occur at Lexington Medical Center and/or Catawba Valley Medical Center.
+Fellows must maintain their primary board skills during the fellowship with a maximum of 48 clinical hours averaged over four weeks with an expectation to work six clinical shifts each month and in one of our community emergency department sites.

-Moonlighting is available in our clinical community sites for fellows who desire additional clinical time.
+Moonlighting is available in our community sites for fellows who desire additional clinical time.